 Of course, the true marker of whether a gaming laptop is worth it or not is quite simply how fast it is, and the performance it can offer you for the price you pay.
 I’m happy to report the Strix Scar 17 is an especially speedy laptop, and a capable 1440p machine, offering more than playable frame rates in a series of games when pushing things to the max, as you’ll see from the graph below.

-As well as offering marvellous gaming performance, a run of the usual synthetic benchmarks such as PC Mark 10 also reveals the Strix Scar 17 to be a handy all-around laptop.
+As well as offering marvelous gaming performance, a run of the usual synthetic benchmarks such as PC Mark 10 reveals the Strix Scar 17 to be a handy all-around laptop.
 This includes tasks like simple things like web browsing, as well as intense creative tasks such as rendering and editing with some especially high riding scores.

 The RTX 3070 Ti inside this laptop proves itself as an excellent GPU at a wide range of resolutions, with smashing 1080p performance that scales up to 1440p in plenty of games.
 That said, it can be difficult to max out the 240Hz refresh rate of the Strix Scar 17 (2022) at the highest settings.
-Dialling the quality down a tad will yield higher frame rates, but of course at the detriment of the overall visual fidelity on-screen.
+Dialing the quality down a tad will yield higher frame rates, but of course at the detriment of the overall visual fidelity on-screen.
 If you do want even better performance, Asus offers a form of overclocking with its ROG Boost for you to eke out a few more frames.

 Under load, this isn’t the quietest laptop in the world, but the Strix Scar 17 doesn’t sound like a jet fighter taking off.
 Things get pretty toasty when you’re using it on your lap for its intended purpose, but otherwise, it’s comfortable to use.
 Most people will probably want to stick it on a desk or lap pad to use it with a mouse anyway, as no one wants to game on a trackpad.

-Of course, in all of this, it’s hard to ignore the $2,500 / £2,800 price tag for a laptop that features an RTX 3070 Ti, but in looking at things holistically, this is a powerful machine with an especially solid screen with good detail and amazing motion, as well as a great-feeling and looking frame, too.
+Of course, in all of this, it’s hard to ignore the $2,500 / £2,800 price tag for a laptop that features an RTX 3070 Ti, but in looking at things holistically, this is a powerful machine with an especially solid screen with good detail and amazing motion, as well as a great feeling and looking frame, too.

 Asus ROG Strix Scar 17 (2022) review